quyunye/Floating-Widget-Set/README.md

 # Floating-Widget-Set
-##Be applied in HTML, JS, CSS Project
+## Be applied in HTML, JS, CSS Projects

 1. Floating-Menu-Button
 2. Floating-Prompt-Box